Schleswig-Holstein Police: History

 In accordance with Ordinance No. 46 by the British Military Government, the State of Schleswig-Holstein replaced the Province of Schleswig-Holstein on 23 August 1946.
 Ordinance No. 57 furthermore gave legislative power to the Landtag of Schleswig-Holstein.
 However, legislation referring to the Police still had to be within the framework of Ordinance No. 135, which listed requirements for legislation related to the Police.
 On 25 January 1946 the British Military Governor of Schleswig-Holstein approved an Ordinance pertaining to the Reorganisation of the Police in Schleswig-Holstein, the Landtag passed a law subordinating the Landespolizei to the State Government, retroactive from 1 January 1947 on 4 January 1947.
 The Landespolizei was subordinated to the Ministry of the Interior, which appointed high-ranking Police officers, such as the Department Head, the Landespolizeidirektor.

 Training of new Police Officers had begun back in 1946 at Eckernförde-Carlshöhe, on Premises formerly used by the Kriegsmarine.
 The founding of the Landespolizei in 1947 lead to the integration of the Training facility into the structure of the Police.
 In 1948, Training was reorganized to be conducted in three detachments of 100 Trainees.

 The Polizeigesetz für das Land Schleswig-Holstein vom 23.
 März 1949 reorganized the Schleswig-Holstein Police into five Police Groups.
 The Police Group North was responsible for the areas of the modern day Districts of Schleswig-Flensburg, Northern Frisia, Dithmarsh, Rendsburg-Eckernförde and the City of Flensburg.
 The Police Group South was responsible for the areas of the modern day Districts of Ostholstein, Segeberg, Steinburg, Duchy of Lauenburg, Stormarn, Pinneberg and the City of Neumünster.
 The Cities of Kiel and Lübeck had their own Police Groups.
 Each Police Group included the Criminal Investigation Police.
-The Water Protection Police formed a separate Police Group.
+The Waterways Police formed a separate Police Group.

 After the creation of the Federal Republic of Germany on 23 May 1949, an agreement between the Federal Government and the German states led to the passing of a law pertaining to the creation of Riot Police forces (Bereitschaftspolizei).
 On 4 July 1951, the first volunteers of the Bereitschaftspolizei moved into premises in Eckernförde-Carlshöhe.
 Schleswig-Holstein was therefore the first State to fulfill the agreement with the Federal Government.

 In July 1950, the Landespolizeischule (State Police Training School) moved from Eckernförde to Kiel.

 The Police was reformed again on 22 December 1952 through the Polizeiorganisationsgesetz of 1952 (Police organisation law).
 However this time, legislation was not bound to the Ordinances of the British Military Government.
-The Police was now organized into the Schutzpolizei, Criminal Investigation Police (Kriminalpolizei), the Bereitschaftspolizei, and the Water Protection Police.
+The Police was now organized into the Schutzpolizei, Criminal Investigation Police (Kriminalpolizei), the Bereitschaftspolizei, and the Waterways Police.
 The Criminal Investigation Police was subordinated to the Landeskriminalamt, while the Schutzpolizei was subordinated to the Landespolizeiamt.

 Since 1 September 1957 the Landespolizei's Training facilities are located in Eutin.